 The Employment and Economic Empowerment Intern supports Staff in assisting refugee clients secure their first jobs in the United States and guiding them towards successful integration into the American workplace.
 Interns will gain familiarity in cross-cultural training techniques, skills development and hiring procedures of area businesses.

-Please note that this is an unpaid position.
+Please note that this is an unpaid position in person at our Tucson Arizona office for the Fall 2025 Semester.

 RESPONSIBILITIES: